 As discussed above, environmental justice populations are present in the general proximity of the project area.
 The environmental justice population in the closest census tract (9505) covering Rieth, where short-term adverse environmental effects from construction activities would most likely be experienced, does not exceed the state-wide average.
 In addition, as described for the affected resources in the sections above, none of the adverse effects resulting from the Proposed Action would be high.
-The Proposed Action focuses on a private landowner allowing altered land use to accommodate restoration actions on their property in a rural, sparsely populated area and would therefore not create a unique pathway for environmental justice populations to experience disproportionately high and adverse environmental effects.
+The Proposed Action focuses on a private landowner allowing altered land use to accommodate restoration actions on their property in a rural, sparsely populated area and would therefore not create a unique pathway for environmental justice populations to experience disproportionate and adverse human health and environmental effects (including risks) and hazards.
 For these reasons, the Proposed Action would not cause any effects to environmental justice populations.

-The Proposed Action is unlikely to result in disproportionately high and adverse impacts on any population, including environmental justice populations.
-Overall, the Proposed Action would have a no impact on environmental justice populations.
+The Proposed Action is unlikely to result in disproportionate and adverse impacts on any population, including environmental justice populations.
+Overall, the Proposed Action would have no impact on environmental justice populations.

 Under the No Action Alternative, the Proposed Action would not occur, and the project area would remain largely in its current condition.
 There would not be an opportunity realized for improved floodplain conditions that benefit fish and wildlife to the benefit of environmental justice populations such as Indian Tribes.
 Ongoing adverse environmental effects, such as effects to water and air quality described in the sections above, would continue unabated.
-Because none of these effects are expected to be high, and the project area does not uniquely expose environmental justice populations to those effects, there would be no disproportionately high and adverse effect to environmental justice populations.
+Because none of these effects are expected to be high, and the project area does not uniquely expose environmental justice populations to those effects, there would be no disproportionate and adverse effect to environmental justice populations.